Use Cases

 $600M Fashion Brand

-The brand was absent from AI-powered shopping assistants where high-value buyers started their searches.
+The brand was absent from AI-native shopping assistants where high-value buyers started their searches.
 AI recommendation engines could not surface product data, editorial content, or client history because none of it was architected for AI retrieval.
 Sales associates were losing to AI concierge tools that had better context on customer preferences than the brand's own people.
 The GTM strategy had no answer for a world where AI agents were influencing buyer decisions before a human entered the conversation.

 $10B Global Insurance Brokerage

 AI tools were deployed to surface cross-sell opportunities and automate renewal workflows.
 Producers ignored the recommendations because the signals were wrong.
 The AI could not see the full client relationship across business lines.
 Renewal predictions fired too late.
-Leadership had invested heavily in AI-powered producer enablement but teams never adopted it.
+Leadership had invested heavily in AI-native producer enablement but teams never adopted it.
 They could not show the board what it produced.
 The GTM strategy treated each business line as separate when the client relationship was not.

 Case studies are illustrative of outcomes achievable with Signal Integrity™.
 Results vary by engagement scope and client context.